Frog pond effect: Racial diversity in schools

+Socioeconomic Status (SES)

+Along with race, socioeconomic status has also been seen to create tension in the school system.
+A recent study performed in China found that randomizing school admissions to adjust socioeconomic status can improve academic performance.
+However, the Frog Pond Effect hinders low- and middle SES students from gaining advantages in high- SES schools, therefore reducing the effectiveness in lowering education inequity.

 Moderators

 A potential moderator for the frog pond effect is the extent to which one feels that there is a sense of collective self-esteem within the group that is high, which would then allow them to look past their local group to compare to others outside of their immediate area.
 Davis found was the extent that individuals felt they had "flair" or talent for the related subjects to their career choices, which was stronger for GPA than school quality.

 Cross-cultural differences

 Individuals are affected by the frog pond effect the most when they come from an individualistic culture, lack strong social connections, and have low collective self-esteem.
 Specifically, the decision on which "pond" to enter can be influenced by cultural differences--mainly with East Asian students more likely to choose to be in the more prestigious environment over European American students.
 The stronger focus of intragroup connections follows the cross cultural differences of social identity theory.